opnfv/vineperf/docs/testing/user/userguide/trafficcapture.rst

     # The removal of VLAN headers is verified by inspection of captured frames.
     #
     # NOTE: This setup expects a DUT with two NICs with two ports each.
 First NIC is
-    # connected to the traffic generator (standard VSPERF setup).
+    # connected to the traffic generator (standard ViNePerf setup).
 Ports of a second NIC
     # are interconnected by a patch cable.
 PCI addresses of all four ports have to be
     # properly configured in the WHITELIST_NICS parameter.
     {